sreten73/Python-Miscelana/Readme.md

 4. Backup folder to ZIP file
 - Simple backup solution to compress folder and its content to zip file
 5. Combine pdf files
+- Combines all the PDFs in the current working directory into a single PDF.

 ...will be continue